 We must work together across organisations and alongside our community to improve the health and wellbeing of people in Derbyshire.
 We can do this more effectively by building on the strengths of our community and focusing on the same issues at the same time.
+Our aim is to equip individuals with the right skills and resources so they are empowered to make changes for themselves and for the communities they live in.
 We need to develop more effective mechanisms for sharing information and resources across sectors at the same time as working together to integrate services more closely.
 In this way we will be empowered to influence the wide range of determinants that contribute to wellbeing.
 Everyone in Derbyshire has to play their part if we are to succeed.